rac021/certme-quarkus-extension/README.md

    -Dcertme_file_name  : Certificate Name.
 DEFAULT : "app" ( followed by "_domain-chain.crt" )
    -Dcertme_out_folder : Where the Certificates are generated.
 DEFAULT folder : certMe
    -Dcertme_ignore     : if TRUE, CertMe will be ignored at Build / Runtime.
-DEFAULT : FALSE -Dcertme_force_gen  : if TRUE, it generate a new Certificate at Build / Runtime
+DEFAULT : FALSE -Dcertme_force_gen  : if TRUE, CertMe will generate a new Certificate at Build / Runtime
-                         even if it exists.
+                         even if it exists .
 DEFAULT : FALSE
 ```

 5. **Build Step With Tests ( By Default, the tests are skiped ! )**